 Trakai might be small, but you will find enough sights to keep you occupied for half a day.
 What makes Trakai so interesting is its cultural heritage.
 Have you ever heard of the Crimean Karaites?
 These Turkic people are one of the ethnic minorities who have lived in Lithuania for centuries.
 According to the legend, they were sent to Lithuania from Crimea, with the order of building a town – Trakai.

-While nobody knows if the legend is true, it is fascinating to think about how a Turkic Jewish minority ended up living in Lithuania.
+No matter the reason, it is fascinating to think about how a Turkic Jewish minority ended up living in Lithuania.
 Their culture is quite unique, and if you visit the castle, you will end up learning more about them.

 Trakai has a quiet and beautiful Old Town.
 While you make your way to the castle, you’ll start seeing colourful wooden buildings left and right, with the occasional church.
 While we found them particularly hard to photograph (Daniel has a grudge against the cars) it was still pretty.